ddnexus/irt/README.markdown

 # irt

-Interactive Ruby Testing - Use an improved irb / rails console for testing.
+Interactive Ruby Tools - Improved irb and rails console with a lot of easy and powerful tools.

-## Foreword

-I like to try my code step by step with irb: it's like playing.
-But then, when everything is working as I want, I have to write the tests for future changes, and... that's like working!
-It's also somehow silly, because I know that everything is ok because I have just tried it thoroughly, but I have to re-write the same steps and pack everything into a test-suite.
-That's not DRY at all, so I wrote IRT.

-After using it for a while I added also quite a lot of other features, not only useful for testing, but also for easy inspecting and debugging.
-I hope it will be useful for you too.

-### Feedback!!!

-This is feedback-driven software.
-Just send me a line about you and/or what you think about IRT: that will be a wonderful contribution that will help me to keep improving (and documenting) this software.

-My email address is ddnexus at gmail.com ... waiting for your.
-Ciao.

 ## What is IRT?

-IRT is an improved irb / rails console that adds a lot of useful features to the standard irb.
+IRT is an improved irb / rails console (for rails 2 and 3) that adds a lot of features to the standard irb.
-If you use IRT in place of irb, you will have all the regular irb/rails console features, plus a lot more.
+If you use IRT in place of irb, you will have all the regular irb/rails console features, plus a lot of tools that will make your life a lot easier.

+### Powerful and easy

+- clean colored output for easy reading
+- 3 types of sessions: interactive, inspecting and binding
+- irb opening from your code as binding session
+- contextual ri doc with completion
+- recording of session steps with filtering
+- easy testing based on recorded steps
+- easy in place opening of backtraced files
+- in place editing with syntax highlight
+- visual comparing tool and navigation aids
+- system and session shortcuts... and much more

 ### Testing made easy